home-assistant/developers.home-assistant/blog/2021-10-26-config-entity.md

 ### Entity categories

 Entities now have an optional property `entity_category` for classifying non-primary entities.
-Set to `config` for entities which allows changing the configuration of a device, for example a switch entity making it possible to turn the background illumination of a switch on and off.
-Set to `diagnostic` for an entity exposing some configuration parameter or diagnostics of a device but does not allow changing it, for example a sensor showing RSSI or MAC-address.with allowed values.
+Set to `config` for entities that allow changing the configuration of a device, for example, a switching entity making it possible to turn the background illumination of a switch on and off.
+Set to `diagnostic` for an entity exposing some configuration parameter or diagnostics of a device but does not allow changing it, for example, a sensor showing RSSI or MAC address with allowed values.

 Entities which have the `entity_category` set:
-- Are not included in a service call targetting a device or area
+- Are not included in a service call targetting a whole device or area.
-- Will not be automatically exposed to Google Assistant or Alexa
+- Are, by default, not exposed to Google Assistant or Alexa.
-- Will be shown on a separate card on the device configuration page
+- Are shown on a separate card on the device configuration page.
-- TODO: Other frontend limitations?
+- Do not show up on the automatically generated Lovelace Dashboards.

 [![Test](/img/en/blog/2021-10-26-config-entity/entity_categories.png)](/img/en/blog/2021-10-26-config-entity/entity_categories.png)